John Canfield Spencer: Career

 After commencing practice in Canandaigua, New York, in 1809, Spencer became a master of chancery in 1811.

 During the War of 1812, Spencer served in the United States Army where he was appointed brigade judge advocate general for the northern frontier.
 He was postmaster of Canandaigua, New York in 1814, became assistant attorney general and district attorney for the five western counties of New York in 1815 and was elected a Democratic-Republican to the United States House of Representatives in 1816, serving from March 4, 1817, to March 3, 1819.
 He was a member of the committee that reported unfavorably on the affairs of the Second Bank of the United States.

 In 1819, he was the Clintonian candidate for U.S. Senator from New York, but due to a three-cornered contest with Bucktail Samuel Young and Federalist Rufus King, no-one was elected.
 He was a member of the New York State Assembly from 1820 to 1822, and was Speaker in 1820.
 He was a member of the New York State Senate from 1825 to 1828.
+He was a member of the Adams Party in 1825 and subsequently supported Henry Clay, the candidate of the National Republican Party, in the 1832 United States presidential election.

 In 1826, Spencer served as a special prosecutor to investigate the disappearance of William Morgan who was arrested, kidnapped and murdered for exposing secrets kept by Freemasons, thus sparking the Anti-Masonic movement.
 Spencer sided with the anti-Masons and was the author of a manuscript on Masonic rituals.
-He was again a member of the New York Assembly from 1831 to 1833 and moved to Albany, New York in 1837.
+In 1830, he was re-elected to the New York Assembly as a member of the Anti-Masonic Party and served from 1831 to 1833.
+He moved to Albany, New York in 1837.
 He edited the English edition of Alexis de Tocqueville's Democracy in America and served as Secretary of State of New York from 1839 to 1841.